UniversalAnaphora/CODI-CRAC21/README.md

-# data
+# CODI-CRAC 2021

-This folder should be used to store the datasets in UA format.

-It contains two subfolders:

-* CONLLUA: for data in CONLLU-compatible format
-* CONLLUA-Exploded: for data in CONLLU-Exploded format (eg the data from CODICRAC 2021)
+This repository contains the data annotated for the CODI-CRAC 2021 Shared Task